coq-community/manifesto/README.md

   The only strict requirement is to use a license that is either

-  - [approved as an open source license by the OSI][osi-approved-license], or
+  - [approved as an open source license by OSI][osi-approved-license], or
-  - [considered a free software license by the FSF][fsf-free-software-license].
+  - [considered a free software license by FSF][fsf-free-software-license].

   If you create a new project or propose to transfer a project of which you are the sole copyright owner, we strongly encourage you